Frankston City is a local government area in Victoria about 40 kilometres south of the Melbourne CBD. It has an area of 130 square kilometres.

 Frankston has a thriving arts and theatre scene with the popular Frankston Arts Centre and several galleries.
 A visit to the McClelland Sculpture Park & Gallery is a great experience.

-The beaches around Frankston are mainly calm and sandy, perfect for swimming, boating and other water activities.
+The beaches around Frankston are mainly calm and sandy, ideal for swimming, boating and other aquatic activities.
 To the south, the sandy beaches make way for rocky cliffs and headlands.
-Panoramic views can be enjoyed across Port Phillip Bay and north along the beachside suburbs from vantage points such as Olivers Hill.
+Panoramic views can be relished across Port Phillip Bay and north along the beachside suburbs from vantage points such as Olivers Hill.

-In 1857 a short pier was built on the site of the present pier.
+In 1857 a short pier was built on the site of the present pier further to the north.
 In 1863, after a petition presented by local residence to the Public Works Department the pier was extended into deeper water.

 In 1867, The Frankston Fish Company was established for the sole purpose of supplying fish to the Melbourne Fish Markets.
 Auction sales were held every morning at the Melbourne Markets.
 Horse drawn wagons left Frankston in the middle of the night, reaching the Melbourne Markets in time for the morning auction sales.

 The Frankston Brick Company used the pier during the 1880’s for shipping bricks to Melbourne and receiving firewood for their brick kilns on the foreshore.
 Around this time a permanent lamp was built at the end of the pier and a “Lamp Lighter” was employed to keep the light burning at night during fine and foul weather.

 According to local residents one of the most famous visitors to use the pier was Lord Brassey, later becoming the Governor of Victoria from 1895 – 1900, when he tied his yacht “Sunbeam” up to the pier during his around the world journey in 1876-77.